What is an A-Level?

 The success of the Young Enterprise scheme at Balcarras has been exceptional.
 Students have formed their own companies, producing and selling a range of goods.
 Each business is judged on their trading activities, the quality of their production and their financial record keeping and performance.
 Attendance at a trade exhibition, producing a company report and giving a presentation to a panel of judges complete the competition.
 In 2012 Balcarras, having won the regional and national competitions went on to win the prestigious Fedex award in the European finals, in recognition of their outstanding business acumen.
 Our two most recent teams, Sustain in 2019 and Memento in 2020 also reached the national finals and both succeeded in securing awards.

-The sixth form run a peer mentoring programme where Year 13's mentor Year 12 students, this advice can be anything from subject support through to pastoral issues, it has been a great success and provides guidance in the first year of sixth form and valuable experience for the Year 13's when completing applications and CV's.
+The sixth form run a peer mentoring programme where Year 13's mentor Year 12 students.
+This advice can be anything from subject support through to pastoral issues.
+It has been a great success and provides guidance in the first year of sixth form and valuable experience for the Year 13's when completing applications and CV's.
 Students in Year 12 also have the opportunity to participate in paired reading and maths mentoring with students in Years 7 and 8, where they help the younger students develop their literacy and numeracy skills.
+This programme is run by our SEN department.

 House Music, House Dance and House Languages